 Green-Wood Cemetery Education and Welcome Center

 Green-Wood selected About the Work as their owner’s representative mid-way through their multi-phased project because About the Work offered something that other companies did not—a day to day team leader who had been a client for over $500 million in complex urban non-profit development projects.
-Faye Premer’s experience enabled her to understand Green-Wood’s needs and develop a path mid-way through the project, which will result in the successful completion of the Visitor’s Center.
-Their work to date has included reviewing the project history, documents, future use, budget, city funding and governmental approvals required.
-This has been carried out while implementing the necessary leadership, compliance and controls to complete the first phase and establish and execute upon the second phase of the Visitor’s Center.
+Faye Premer’s experience enabled her to understand Green-Wood’s needs and develop a path mid-way through the project, which will result in the successful completion of the Education and Welcome Center.

-The project's first phase, designed by Page Ayres Cowley Architects and Arup, is currently underway and will combine with the second phase of the project completing the Green-Wood Cemetery Visitor’s Center.
-The Center will serve to celebrate and preserve the art, architecture, landscaping and history of this culturally significant Brooklyn institution.
+Construction of the project's first phase and design of the second phase by ARO in concert with MVVA and Pentagram is currently underway and will complete the Green-Wood Cemetery EWC.
+The Center will serve to celebrate and preserve the history, art, and nature of this culturally significant Brooklyn institution.

 Green-Wood is a 478 acre National Historic Landmark founded in 1838 as a rural cemetery that has transitioned into a cultural Landmark known for its beautiful landscapes and sculptures.
 Green-Wood features buildings by Warren and Wetmore, Richard Upjohn and more recently Platt Bayard Dovell White.
 As Green-Wood evolved from a rural cemetery into a Brooklyn cultural institution, they went on to purchase the Weir Greenhouse in February 2012.
 Green-wood intends to restore the greenhouse, designed by George Curtis Gillespie and built in 1895 by James Weir, Jr., and transform it into the Green-Wood Cemetery Visitor’s Center.
 Green-Wood currently sees over a quarter of a million visitors per year, who come to immerse themselves in the historic landscape of this cultural institution.